in

 This is to keep the contents securely in place while the furniture is being moved around.
 So mobility is definitely key in getting this type of bookcase built out.

-It has a very charming and classic design so if you want to go for something more formal and regal and sturdy, a barrister bookcase is definitely a great option to keep in mind when you’re looking for sensible bookcases to keep inside the house.
+It has a very charming and classic design so if you want to go for something more formal and regal and sturdy, a barrister design is a great option to keep in mind when you’re looking for sensible bookcases to keep inside the house.

 If you have delicate pieces such as first edition books and other fragile items such as expensive porcelain and china, a barrister bookcase will definitely be of great use to you and your space.